telerik/blazor-docs/components/form/overview.md

 To use the Form component with an EditContext:

 1. Add the `<TelerikForm>` tag.

 1. Provide an object of type `EditContext` to the `EditContext` parameter of the Form.

-1. Use the `<FormValidation>` tag and it and provide a validator - like the `DataAnnotationsValidator` that comes with the framework, to enable form validation.
+1. Use the `<FormValidation>` tag and provide a validator in it - like the `DataAnnotationsValidator` that comes with the framework, to enable form validation.

 ````CSHTML